HIV and Hepatotoxicity

 Key Points

-• Symptoms of hepatotoxicity can include rash, stomach pain, nausea and vomiting, fatigue, dark-colored urine, light-colored bowel movements, jaundice (yellow skin and eyes), loss of appetite, and fever.
+- Symptoms of hepatotoxicity can include rash, stomach pain, nausea, vomiting, fatigue, dark-colored urine, diarrhea, light-colored stools, jaundice, itching, loss of appetite, and fever.

 What is hepatotoxicity?

-Hepatotoxicity is the medical term for damage to the liver caused by a medicine, chemical, or herbal or dietary supplement.
-Hepatotoxicity can be a side effect of some HIV medicines.
+Hepatotoxicity is the medical term for liver damage caused by a medicine (prescription or over-the-counter), chemical, or supplement (herbal or dietary).
+Hepatotoxicity, also called toxic liver disease or toxic hepatitis, can be a side effect of some HIV medicines.

-Are there other factors that can increase the risk of hepatotoxicity?
+Which other factors may increase the risk of hepatotoxicity?

 What are the symptoms of hepatotoxicity?